brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 There were four primary uncertainties in the model given current data availability and model assumptions.

-  1. First, selectivity patterns was a source of uncertainty.
+  1. First, selectivity patterns were a source of uncertainty.
 When estimating asymptotic selectivity for the recreational fleet the scale of the population was affected and relative stock size was estimated near the lower edge of the management precautionary zone.
 We assumed dome-shaped selectivity based on discussion with those knowledgeable about the fishery, depth restrictions in the fishery, and assumed habits of older and larger fish.
 Sensitivities where the peak in selectivity for the commercial fleet was estimated at larger values nearer to selectivity of the recreational fleet, and therefore fitting nearer the middle of the aggregate commercial lengths, resulted in estimates of stock status within the management precautionary zone.

   2. Second, the magnitude of recruitment deviations was a source of uncertainty.
 Strong recruitment pulses in 1993, 1995, 1999, and 2012 were often estimated during model exploration with some years being stronger in some runs compared to others.
 Recruitment deviations in other years during the 1990s were typically variable, and sometimes greatly so as shown in (Figure \ref{fig:rec-devs}).
 These were likely due to limited samples and variable length in the recreational length compositions.
 This variation influences the magnitude of the increase in biomass in the late 1990s and  2000s as well as the magnitude of the decrease in the 2010s.
 Omitting recruitment deviations altogether changes the scale of the model as well.